 What can you gain out of automating the management of accounts payable expenses?
 The answer is more than just revenue, as having an efficient and streamlined payment system indirectly raises your business’s chance of success.

 Attempting to handle accounts payable manually could result in delayed payments to suppliers, who will not only charge penalties but also be less likely to work with you and support your brand.

 The quality of the products and services your organization creates directly correlates with the materials you receive from suppliers.
 Poor payment planning may result in compromised quality, which can reduce the strength of your brand amongst potential buyers.

 Limited growth potential

 It’s difficult for your company to scale when inefficient AP bottlenecks your workflow.
-Finding ways to expand your list of suppliers without putting too much burden on your employees should be a priority.
+Finding ways to expand your list of suppliers without burdening your employees should be a priority.